 Accumulation of refuse on a property is a considered a nuisance and is prohibited.
 Every owner or occupant of a household or business is required to contract with a licensed solid waste service for refuse removal.
 The following applies to locating garbage and refuse containers:

-- Containers shall be stored within the garage or on the side of the garage furthest from the front door to the residence
+- Containers shall be stored within the garage or out of public view except on collection day

-- Containers may be placed at the front property line for collection but not before 4:00 pm the night before collection and shall be removed by 8:00 pm the day of collection.
+- Containers may be placed at the curb (not in the street) no earlier than 4:00 pm the night before collection and must be removed by 8:00 pm the day of collection

 To control noise problems, the City has designated timeframes allowed for garbage collection in residential districts and construction activity involving the use of any kind of electric, diesel or gas powered machine or equipment: